Moving to Mobility: The Data Collection Checklist

 Where does your mobile form go when it’s complete?
 This is known as a “Destination.”
 In the inventory example above, a paper-based system might involve a clerk dropping a form into a basket for transferal to purchase orders.
 In turn, the paper purchase order goes into another basket to be picked up by the logistics department for shipment, stocking and so forth.

 With mobile forms, delivery of your data is automated.
 You can specify who gets the form as well as what should happen with the form data.
-The best mobile forms solutions will have integrations pre-built with many of the tools and systems your business is using, such as Salesforce, SQL, Dropbox and more.
+The best mobile data collection solutions will have integrations pre-built with many of the tools and systems your business is using, such as Salesforce, SQL, Dropbox and more.
 This makes it easy to connect your systems to your mobile forms during the form building process and send data into them directly after a form has been completed, eliminating the need for data re-entry.

 Forms automation can also be used to dispatch a form with pre-populated information to an employee off site or a tech in the field.
 Key details such as a jobsite address or customer information can be pre-filled onto a form before it is sent to an employee’s mobile device.
 This saves them from having to input the data themselves, and they can focus on completing the rest of the form.